What does a social media manager actually do?

 - measure and report on data in order to make decisions on future content and campaigns.

 Social media managers often work as part of marketing departments in a range of industries.
 You may form part of an in-house team, or work in an agency that provides social media services for a range of clients.

 A social media manager also needs to have a love for people, within an online space, coupled with the desire to form connections, grow communities, drive conversation and get to know people.
 If you don’t love people, and conversation, and conversations within an online setting, please, stop reading now.
 Because you will never enjoy managing social media for a living if you don’t!

 Need more information?

-Drop us a line on 1300 738 955 or read about Monarch Institute’s Diploma of Social Media Marketing here.
+Speak to one of our Course Consultants on 1300 738 955 or read about Monarch Institute’s Diploma of Social Media Marketing here.